top of page

 HBA plays a pivotal role, advocating for equity and inclusion

-in all issues that govern our independent hearing care businesses
+in all issues that govern our independent audiology businesses

-Since we formed HBA in 2016, we have represented Members to, among others, Federal and State governments, the ACCC, AGCNCO, ASBFEO, NDIA, the Ombudsman, a Parliamentary Inquiry, HSP Reviews, and profesional industry organisations and stakeholders.
-We were a member of the Roadmap for Hearing Health Committee, and a founding member of the Hearing Health Sector Alliance.
+Since we formed in 2016, we have represented Members to, among others, federal and state governments, the ACCC, AGCNCO, ASBFEO, NDIA, a parliamentary inquiry, HSP reviews, the Ombudsman, universities, and professional organisations and stakeholders.
+We were a founding member of the Roadmap for Hearing Health Committee, and the Hearing Health Sector Alliance (HHSA).

 Government and Industry Engagement

-• Australian Small Business and Family Enterprise Ombudsman: advocating for fair hearing business policies and a level playing field.
+• Australian Small Business and Family Enterprise Ombudsman: fair business policies & a level playing field.

-• Department of Veterans' Affairs: collaborating to improve hearing health access for veterans and those on low-incomes.
+• Department of Veterans' Affairs: access for veterans and those on low-incomes.

-• Allied Health Professions Australia: addressing challenges accessing and using My Health Record.
+• Allied Health Professions Australia: challenges accessing and using My Health Record.

-Industry Standards and Workforce Development we continue to contribute to key initiatives which have included:
+Industry Standards and Workforce Development.
+We continue to contribute to key initiatives:

-• AudA National Competency Standards for Audiologists Working Group: contributing to national competency frameworks.
+• AudA National Competency Standards for Audiologists Working Group: national competency frameworks.

-• Paediatric Competency Standards Working Group: shaping guidelines for advanced paediatric audiology services.
+• Paediatric Competency Standards Working Group: advanced paediatric audiology services' guidelines.

-• Teleaudiology Guidelines Working Group: supporting the expansion of telehealth services in audiology.
+• Teleaudiology Guidelines Working Group: expansion of telehealth services in audiology.

-• Hearing Healthcare Workforce Audit Working Group: assessing rural workforce challenges and planning future services delivery.
+• Hearing Healthcare Workforce Audit Working Group: rural workforce challenges & planning future services delivery.

 Business and Professional Representation

-• HSP Business Reference Group: input on HSP reforms, system improvements, and providers' financial challenges.
+• HSP Business Reference Group: HSP reforms, system improvements, and providers' financial challenges.

-• University Engagement: participation in advisory committees, student training and industry discussions with University of Melbourne, La Trobe University, Flinders University, Macquarie University, University of Queensland, and University of Western Australia.
+• University Engagement: advisory committees, and student training and industry discussions with the Universities of Melbourne, La Trobe, Flinders, Macquarie, Queensland, and Western Australia.

-• TAFE NSW Health Industry Collaboration Reference Group: supporting workforce development initiatives.
+• TAFE NSW Health Industry Collaboration Reference Group: workforce development initiatives.

-Advocacy for Audiometrists - we have worked closely with ACAud and the Hearing Aid Audiology Society of Australia to:
+Advocacy for Audiometrists.
+With ACAud and the Hearing Aid Audiology Society of Australia we advocate for:

-• Advocate for the recognition of Audiometrists in hearing healthcare.
+• The recognition of Audiometrists in our industry.

-• Secure access to HICAPS and insurance claims for hearing devices fitted by Audiometrists.
+• Secure access to HICAPS and insurance claims for devices fitted by Audiometrists.

-• Establish a Memorandum of Understanding with Audiology Australia and the ACAud for collaborative initiatives.
+• We established MOUs with Audiology Australia, and with ACAud inc. HAASA, for collaborative initiatives.

 Critical Input to Key Submissions, and Policy Advocacy

-• HSP Reforms: Schedule of Service Items and Fees Review, budget changes, Independent HSP Review, and proposed changes which plan to reduce Claim Items from over 50 to 11.
+• HSP Reforms: Schedule of Service Items, Fees Review, budget changes, Independent HSP Review, and proposed changes which would reduce Claim Items from over 50 to 11.

-• National Disability Insurance Scheme: ensuring adequate hearing health support.
+• National Disability Insurance Scheme: adequate hearing care support.

-• WorkCover NSW & WA, and Return to Work SA: addressing fee structures and accessibility.
+• WorkCover NSW & WA, and Return to Work SA: fee structures and accessibility.

-• Aged Care Royal Commission: advocating for better hearing care services in aged care.
+• Aged Care Royal Commission: better services in aged care.

-• Private Health Insurance & House Insurance: addressing concerns related to ‘Preferred Providers’.
+• Private Health Insurance & House Insurance: concerns related to ‘Preferred Providers'.

-• Department of Veterans' Affairs: ensuring equitable access to hearing services.
+• Department of Veterans' Affairs: equitable access to services.

 • HSP Financial Modelling: analysis conducted in collaboration with Scyne Advisory.